iotexproject/w3bstream/README.md

   <img src="./docs/architecture.drawio.png"/>
 </p>

+The diagram represents the main components of the software and how they interact between them.
+Note that this reflects a single entity running a enode and znode.
+But there are many entities running nodes in the network.
+More on this later.

+- Enode: is short for Eage node.
+Enode contains a sequencer and task dispatcher.
+Enode receives messages from users, persists them in DA, and packs them into tasks.
+Enode is defined by the project, and also, how to pack messages into tasks is defined by the project.
+- Znode: is short for ZK node.
+Znode receives the task, constructs a ZK runtime instance, and generates a ZK proof.
+Znode contains a Task processor, ZK runtime manager, project manager, and output module.
+Everyone can stake IOTX and obtain permission to run a Znode.
+- Data availability: W3bstream uses data availability to ensure messages and task lifecycles persist.
+- P2P network: in W3bstream, all Enodes and Znodes will interact with each other over the P2P network, including dispatching, receiving, and reporting task status.
+Every node needs to join the project topic and then process the information related to the project.
+- IPFS: project config data is stored on IPFS.
+Users who want to publish a new project can use ioctl to push the project config file to IPFS.
+- Chain contract: Project meta data and Znode information are stored on the chain contract.
+If a project needs to be loaded by Znode, Znode needs to first fetch the project metadata from the chain contract, and then fetch the project configuration file from IPFS.
+- ZK runtime: currently W3bstream supports three ZK runtimes: Halo2, ZkWasm, and Risc0.
+The project configuration defines which runtime will be used by the project.

 ## Getting Started

 For the initial setup and operation of a W3bstream node, please refer to the [OPERATOR_GUIDE →](./OPERATOR_GUIDE.md)